Bedrooms 3, Sleeps 6, Ratings 2 9.8/10

-The chateau of Bonaguil is a short drive away, set in a tiny picturesque village with cafés and restaurant.
-Almost a ruin, but great for kids to play around the dungeons and inner keep.
+The chateau of Bonaguil is a 20' drive away, set in a tiny picturesque village with small shops, cafés and restaurant.
+Guided or individual visits; some areas have been renovated but also a great place for kids to play around the dungeons and inner keep.
 Chateau Biron is a bit further but more of a museum with rooms to visit.

 We recently had the pleasure of staying at Fraysse Haut for a week.
 Sheila and Dan Cosma gave us a very warm welcome to their beautiful gite which is an impressively renovated/converted barn, complete with tower.
 Accommodation is spacious and very cosy with an extremely well-equipped kitchen/utility room.
 Off the utility room is a very practical wet room with toilet.
 The gite has no formal garden but there are numerous areas where one can sit to relax or eat, both in the shade and sun.
 There is also a small swimming pool which is ideal for a cool-off.
 The extensive grounds have numerous footpaths through the woods and countryside.

 Self-catering is no problem at all as there are several supermarkets (Carrefoure, Intermarche), markets and shops within close proximity